[COPY] Too Many Notes 09/28/25

 Medical Freedom, COVID-19, Health Issues & Vaccine Injury

-DISCLAIMER: We are not doctors or pharmacists.
+DISCLAIMER: We are not doctors, nurses, or pharmacists.
 We are NOT endorsing any source, supplement, miracle cure, or drug.
 This is for educational purposes and is not medical advice.

 See also related bills in the Idaho Legislature and Action Items & Information at the top of this Substack post